 I’ve finally started migrating my writing from Medium over to here, in order to have a centralized platform with all of my professional work in one place.
-Having used GitHub Pages to create a website for our lab group when I was at UofT, I figured it would be a good and familiar place for me to start, as well as integrating well with my goal of maintaining any code I use for research in publicly-available GitHub repositories.
+Having used GitHub Pages to help create a website for our lab group when I was at UofT, I figured it would be a good and familiar place for me to start, as well as integrating well with my goal of maintaining any code I use for research in publicly-available GitHub repositories.
 If it worked once, how hard could it be to work again, right?

 Boy, did I somehow erase any memory of how wrong that was.